masumeebhami/rustgate/README.md

 # 🚀 RustGate – A Lightweight API Gateway in Rust

-**RustGate** is a high-performance, secure, and extensible API gateway written in Rust, using [Axum](https://docs.rs/axum), [Tower](https://docs.rs/tower), and [Hyper 1.6](https://docs.rs/hyper/latest/hyper/).
+**RustGate** is a high-performance, secure, and extensible API gateway written in Rust, using [Axum](https://docs.rs/axum), [Tower](https://docs.rs/tower).
 It routes HTTP traffic to microservices with built-in support for JWT authentication, Prometheus metrics, and dynamic service configuration.

 ---